Old Calendarists: Romania

 Also in 1924, the Romanian Orthodox Church adopted the revised calendar; at this moment the Old Calendarist movement began in Romania.
 The abbot of Prokof, Glycerius Tănase, became the head of the Old Calendarist movement in Romania.
-Hierarchs in Greece supporting the Old Calendarist cause of Tanase did not manage to consecrate him bishop due to interventions of the Greek State.
+Hierarchs in Greece, supporting the Old Calendarists, did not manage to consecrate Tanase a bishop due to interventions of the Greek State.

 By 1936, many parishes had left the Romanian Orthodox Church to become Old Calendarist, and more than forty new churches had been built for the use of Romanian Old Calendarist communities.

 From 1935 and onwards, the Romanian government enacted "drastic measures" aimed to "eradicate organized opposition" to the Romanian Orthodox Church.
 Due to this, Romanian Old Calendarist churches and monasteries "were razed", and Romanian Old Calendarists activists were incarcerated.
-"Many, like Abbot Pambo, were killed and Glicherie Tanase was repeatedly imprisoned."
+"Many, like Abbot Pambo, were killed and Glicherie Tănase was repeatedly imprisoned."
 Those persecutions went on "until the collapse of the [Romanian] regime at the end of the Second World War."

 In 1955, one bishop of the Romanian Orthodox Church, Metropolitan Galaction Cordun, joined the Old Calendarist movement in Romania.
 Before they were joined by a bishops, the Old Calendarist movement in Romania was only composed of priests and laypeople, of which "several hundreds monks from Athos".